 Asset tests make it nearly impossible for individuals and families to save money because they can be disqualified when savings reach a certain level.
 Asset limits are especially problematic for disabled individuals living near or below the poverty line, as they are more likely to need extra savings for more frequent medical financial emergencies.

 Other Income-Based Public Benefits

 SSI is not the only means-tested public benefits program.
 Many states may have an asset limit associated with Medical Assistance or Medicare access when you’re disabled.
 There are various other benefits you may need to access that come with asset tests, too.

 ABLE accounts can function as tax-advantaged savings accounts or as a vehicle for investing.
-The interest earned in your ABLE account is not taxable for federal income tax purposes.
-Depending on your state of residence and the state that issued your ABLE account, you might not have to pay state taxes on the interest, either.
+The interest earned in your ABLE account is not taxable for federal income tax purposes – as long as it’s withdrawn for qualified disability expenses.

 Look for Tax Parity

 In some states, you can avoid the state tax burden on ABLE accounts even if you purchase from out-of-state ABLE programs.